dbt-labs/docs.getdbt.com/website/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt.md

 ### Step 3: Perform joins

-The grain of the `fct_sales` table is a sales order detail.
+The grain of the `fct_sales` table is one record in the SalesOrderDetail table, which describes the quantity of a product within a SalesOrderHeader.
 So we perform a join between `salesorderheader` and `salesorderdetail` to achieve that grain.

 ```sql
 ...